 Unlike regular broadband, 4G home broadband operates through air waves instead of cables.
 In this sense, it's more similar to the way your phone operates when using mobile data.

-Also unlike regular broadband there is no set-up process needed.
+Also unlike regular broadband, there is no set-up process needed.
 All you need to do is plug in the router and your internet is ready to go.

-4G broadband from Vodafone:
+4G mobile broadband

 What are the pros and cons of Home Broadband?